apike/allenpike.com/subscribe/index.markdown

 <input type="hidden" value="allenpike" name="feed_id"/>
 </form>

-It is the style nowadays to send out newsletters as if they were correspondence &ndash; casual notes exclusively for folks on your mailing list.
-For now though the "newsletter" consists of a copy of each article I write.
-Exciting, I know.
+It is the style nowadays to send out newsletters as if they were correspondence &ndash; artisanal missives exclusively for subscribers.
+As nice as may be, my "newsletter" currently consists of a copy of each article I write, delivered to your inbox.
+Plain and simple.